binarykitchen/find-remove/README.md

 ## quick examples

-### delete all *.bak and *.log files within the /temp/ directory:
+### delete all *.bak and *.log files within the /temp/ directory

 ```javascript
 var result = findRemove('/temp', {extensions: ['.bak', '.log']});
 ```

-the return value 'result' is a json object with successfully deleted files. if you output `result` to the console, you will get something like this:
+the return value `result` is a json object with successfully deleted files. if you output `result` to the console, you will get something like this:

 ```
 {